Facets-cloud/module-development-examples/README.md

 These standardized outputs help ensure consistency across modules and facilitate integration with other components by providing a predictable structure for accessing key information.

+## Local Testing

+To test the module locally, use the `test` directory which includes a `main.tf` file and a `test.json` file.
+The `main.tf` file sets up the required providers and invokes the module, while `test.json` provides the `var.instance` configuration.
+Ensure that the required providers are configured correctly to run the tests successfully.

 ## Module Publishing Workflow

 - **Publish module as a preview**: